Writing

 So now you have two forces working against the fixed-time reminder.
 First, it probably doesn't land in a window when action is possible.
 Second, if it does interrupt real work, it pays a large hidden tax whether you act on it or not.

 One of the things we had to figure out at Nudge early on was how to measure the health of its notifications.
 Not "how many did we send" but "how well did they land."
-We ended up calling this the Quiet Score internally, and the framing stuck.

-The Quiet Score is simple.
+The measure is simple.
 For any given nudge, we track three things: did it arrive in a window where the user had shown they tend to act, did the user act on it, and did any subsequent nudge get ignored or dismissed.
 A good nudge scores high on the first two and doesn't have to try again.
 A bad nudge either lands when the user was unavailable, gets dismissed, or triggers a follow-up that also fails.

-The point of the score is that it lets us degrade rather than escalate.
+The point of measuring is that it lets us degrade rather than escalate.
 Most notification systems get louder when you ignore them.
 More pushes.
 Badges.
 Sound.
 Nudge goes quieter.
 It notices that the current context was wrong and tries a different window next time.
 Over a week, the rhythm stabilizes around the moments when the user is actually acting.

 This is the practical answer to Mark's 23-minute interruption cost.
 You don't just avoid bad timing.
 You learn what "bad timing" looks like for this particular user, and you stop doing it.